covidsafe/hcp-tools/README.md

 `coords={
   "Atlantic":[0,0,0],
   "Ballard":[0,0,0],...`
+You may want to change these values to your current physical coordinates to see the notification on the CovidSafe smartphone app.
 6. In the script editor click *Edit > Current project triggers*
 7. Add a trigger
 - Select the 'work' function to execute
 - Event source: from spreadsheet
 - Event type: On form submit
-8. You are done.
-Try submitting information through the form.
+8. Try submitting information through the form.
 Check your email for confirmation and check your project triggers to see they have been executed on form submission.
+9. Clone the CovidSafe Android [repository](https://github.com/covidsafe/App-Android), make sure to set DEBUG to true and pull down on the home page to refresh.
+You sould now see your broadcast messages.
+You will only see notifications from the server that you have not already seen on your smartphone.